 ‘What do you mean?’ asked her mother, surprised.

 ‘I knew my fifteenth birthday was coming up, and by then I also knew about the Annua Morte.
-I tried to make the cure, but you know I’ve never been too good with potions.
+I tried to make the cure, but you know I’ve never been any good with potions.
 I tried to make Dulcimer’s Song, but I got it wrong.
 That was what landed me in hospital.’

 For the first time her mother looked at her with something that might have been concern.

-‘Lizelle, even I won’t try to make Dulcimer’s Song, if you get it wrong the consequences would be catastrophic!’ she exclaimed, her voice full of shock.
+‘Lizelle, even I won’t try to make Dulcimer’s Song, if you get it wrong the consequences would be catastrophic!’

 ‘Didn’t I just find that out the hard way!’ said Lizelle and laughed.
 ‘You were almost rid of me and my curse.’